andeya/erpc/plugin/heartbeat/README.md

 A generic timing heartbeat plugin.

-During a heartbeat, if there is no communication, send a heartbeat packet;
+During a heartbeat, if there is no communication, send a heartbeat message;
 When the connection is idle more than 3 times the heartbeat time, take the initiative to disconnect.

 ### Usage